-We could probably mention all places we visited in Gujarat, from Laxmi Villas in Baroda to the Patola workshop in Patan.
-But Diu is something special.
+I’d be chill with mentioning every place I visited in Gujarat, from Laxmi Villas in Baroda to the Patola workshop in Patan.
+But Diu was something special.

-Considered the birthplace or Ram, and made famous by the destruction of the Babri Masjid, Ayodhya holds a special place in UP politics and Hindu nationalists’ hearts.
-Most tourists skip Ayodhya in preference for it famous neighbor Varanasi, but I liked Ayodhya much more.
+Considered the birthplace of Ram, and seared into history by the destruction of the Babri Masjid, Ayodhya holds a special place in UP politics and Hindu nationalists’ hearts.
+Most tourists skip Ayodhya in favor of its famous neighbor Varanasi, but I enjoyed Ayodhya much more.

 Loktak Lake, Manipur (Northeast India)

-We struggled to narrow down our favorite places in Northeast India—everything comes to mind!
+I struggled to narrow down my favorite places in Northeast India—everything comes to mind!
 But through the indecisiveness, Loktak Lake quickly rises to the top.

 Majuli, Assam (Northeast India)

-Majuli island, set amongst the flowing waters of the Brahmaputra, was once the world’s largest river island.
+Majuli island, set amongst the flowing waters of the Brahmaputra river in Assam state, was once the world’s largest river island.
 Unfortunately, it’s rapidly eroding due to increased floods from climate change and other external factors.